pabens/kube-demo/README.md

 ## update

-1. Perform a rolling update of the Guestbook application frontend from the initial controller v3 to v4 available in the gcr.io registry
+1. Perform a rolling update of the Guestbook application frontend from the initial controller v3 to v4 available from the gcr.io registry

 ```
 ./bin/update-gb-frontend